rubinusp/byu-cs460-f2021/lab-tcp-reliable-transport/README.md

    (b'', 2021)
    ```

-   (Actually, the second value in the tuple is undefined if the data returned
+   Note that the sequence number returned should always be the value of
-   is of zero length.)
+   `base_seq`, before it is incremented in the `get()` method.

    But when the following is called, the first hole is filled: